JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/workflows/workflows.rst

  * defines a ``relax`` task which performs a structure optimization that includes optimising the unit cell.

 The wise scientist first writes a relax task which only prints the atoms.
 That is enough to verify that the workflow works, and that the atoms are passed and encoded correctly.
 After that, unrun, edit, rerun, and fix it until it works.
 The workflow should function correctly when called on a bulk silicon system like this:

 .. literalinclude:: workflow.py
-   :start-at: def workflow
+   :pyobject: def workflow
-   :end-before: end-workflow-function-snippet

 Here we have chosen some generic GPAW parameters that will be fine for testing, but not for production.